Terms of Service

 5.2 Accuracy Guarantee

-If we make an error in preparing your grievance packet that leads to a state-imposed penalty against you (e.g., a frivolous-filing penalty under state law), we cover the penalty in full, up to the lesser of the actual penalty or $500.
+If we make an error in preparing your appeal packet that leads to a state-imposed penalty against you (e.g., a frivolous-filing penalty under state law), we cover the penalty in full, up to the lesser of the actual penalty or $500.
 The Accuracy Guarantee does not cover penalties caused by inaccurate information you provided (see Section 9).

 5.3 Re-File Guarantee